 The review of the conservation area is a legal requirement prescribed by the Planning (Listed Building and Conservation Areas) Act 1990.
-The Local Planning Authority fulfils is statutory duty by undertaking a conservation area appraisal.
+The Local Planning Authority has fulfilled its statutory duty by undertaking the conservation area appraisals.

-The appraisal will be a material consideration in decisions affecting the area as such it is significant that this is up to date and correctly reflects the special interest of the conservation area that merits its designation.
+The Appraisals will be a material consideration in decisions affecting the Conservation Areas and as such it is significant that this is up to date and correctly reflects the special interest of the conservation area that merits its designation.

-- 8.1 The Conservation Area Appraisals will assist the local community in understanding and the heritage value of their particular area and the appropriate maintenance to retain and enhance that value. - 8.2 Conservation Areas are not intended to prevent development, but to ensure that the integrity and character of the area is not eroded or compromised.
+- 8.1 The Conservation Area Appraisals will assist the local community in understanding the heritage value of their particular area and the appropriate maintenance to retain and enhance that value. - 8.2 Conservation Areas are not intended to prevent development, but to ensure that the integrity and character of the area is not eroded or compromised.